Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 ### 2.13 Unit 12: Seminar: Future of Machine Learning
 #### Consider the following discussion topics:
-1. The impact of Self-Supervised Learning in reducing reliance on labelled data.
+1.The impact of Self-Supervised Learning in reducing reliance on labelled data.

 Self-Supervised Learning (SSL) dramatically reduces reliance on labelled data by enabling models to learn useful representations directly from raw, unlabelled inputs.
 This shift lowers costs, accelerates scalability, and makes AI more accessible in domains where labelled datasets are scarce or expensive, such as healthcare and autonomous systems.